RikMaxSpeed/SampleGen/README.md

 However, for this audio generation problem, it would be nice to be able to reproduce important samples as accurately as possible, so overfitting the original training samples may not necessarily be a bad thing.

-But over-fitting could also lead to the Auto-Encoder being less able to generate diverse outputs outside the original training dataset.
+Over-fitting may also lead to the Auto-Encoder being less able to generate diverse outputs outside the original training dataset.

 ## Incremental Training